OFFICE OF THE PLANNING COMMISSION

 Bill Pusey recounted a conversation he had with Thurber Road residents concerning their request to discontinue a portion of the road.
 In general discussion, Commissioners gave Pusey some details of the situation which had been shared in previous meetings, and Gabriel said the Selectboard would address the question in the spring when weather allows site visits.
 Cara Cheyette mentioned there were two sides to every story.

 Approval of Previous Meeting Minutes

-Stone made a motion to approve the 10/29/18 public hearing minutes as written.
-Lewis seconded the motion, which passed, 3-0-1, with Aldrich abstaining due to absence.
+Alice Aldrich made a motion to approve the 1/8/19 regular meeting minutes as written.
+Turner Lewis seconded the motion, which passed, 4-0.

 Hearing of Visitors

 .Kim Hurley, who lives on Collins Road, had submitted a permit for a boundary line adjustment between her property and the adjacent Witte parcel.
 The Zoning Administrator has approved the permit, and both property owners are in agreement, but Hurley was not sure if the Planning Commission needed to hold a hearing on the request.
 Hurley described the topography and plan for adjustment and told Pusey where the boundary markers were.
 The Commissioners were of the opinion that a boundary adjustment of this nature did not need to go through a hearing, but Gabriel took Hurley’s contact information and said she would confirm that information.